-Base Salary
+(1) Base Salary

-Base salary is the fixed component of the total compensation package and is intended to reflect the expertise, level of experience and scope of responsibilities.
-Base salary targets market median based on market competitive data (as noted in Competitive Peer Group and Pay Analysis on page 30) and is the base component of overall compensation.
+Base salary is reviewed annually by the Compensation Committee, and is the fixed component of the total compensation package.
+The level of base salary is intended to reflect the expertise, level of experience and scope of responsibilities of the NEO.
+Base salary targets the market median based on market competitive data (as noted in Competitive Peer Group and Pay Analysis on page 41) and is the base component of overall compensation.
 In line with company philosophy and as shown in the graph above, base salary is the smallest component of total compensation for the NEOs.
-Mr. Miranthis base salary has not changed since he was appointed to the role of Chief Executive Officer on January 1, 2011.
+Mr. Miranthis base salary has not changed since he was appointed to the role of Chief Executive Officer effective January 1, 2011.

 The base salary for each NEO is reviewed at the first Compensation Committee meeting of the calendar year and fixed as of April 1 of each year.
+The base salaries as of April 1, 2013 were as follows: